English Education

 What to Expect

 Trevecca’s Bachelor of Arts in English education is perfect if you want to intersect your love of English with your desire to inspire and teach.
-This interdisciplinary program combines the best of our English department and our NCATE-accredited School of Education, giving you a strong and well-balanced foundation.
+This interdisciplinary program combines the best of our English department and our CAEP-accredited School of Education, giving you a strong and well-balanced foundation.
 English teachers have the unique task of equipping their students with skills they will use in nearly every aspect of their daily lives, skills like reading, spelling, composition and critical thinking.

 In addition to a broad base of coursework, you’ll gain valuable student teaching experience.
 You’ll have opportunities to observe and teach in local classrooms in diverse local school settings to enhance your learning and prepare you for success.